coq-community/coqeal/README.md

 This Coq library contains a subset of the work that was developed in the context of the ForMath EU FP7 project (2009-2013).
 It has two parts:
-- theory, which contains developments in algebra and optimized algorithms on mathcomp data structures.
+- theory, which contains developments in algebra including normal forms of matrices, and optimized algorithms on MathComp data structures.
 - refinements, which is a framework to ease change of data representations during a proof.

 ## Meta